iterative/example-repos-dev/README.md

 Start training the model with `dvc exp run`, which will train for a single epoch.
 Run `dvc exp run` as many times as you want to train for more epochs.

-Once the training script completes, you can view the results of each checkpoint
+You can view the results of each checkpoint with:
-with:

 ```bash
 $ dvc exp show